 Charles E. Irwin Jr., MD

-Professor of Pediatrics
+Distinguished Professor of Pediatrics

-Director, Division of Adolescent Medicine
+Director, Division of Adolescent and Young Adult Medicine

-Director of the National Adolescent Health Information Center
+Director, National Adolescent Health Information Center

 Charles E. Irwin, Jr., M.D. serves the Project Director for the Adolescent and Young Adult Health (AYAH) Resource Center, and Co-Principal Investigator for the AYAH Research Network.
 He is also a Distinguished Professor of Pediatrics, Director of the Division of Adolescent & Young Adult Medicine, and Director of Health Policy in the Department of Pediatrics at the University of California, San Francisco (UCSF) School of Medicine and the UCSF Benioff Children’s Hospital.
 He is the Editor-in-Chief of the Journal of Adolescent Health, the official journal of the Society for Adolescent Health and Medicine (SAHM).